web-infra-dev/modern.js/website/builder/src/en/guide/introduction.md

 Provides rich configuration items and a flexible plugin system to support in-depth customization of all features.

-All the building abilities of Builder are implemented through plugins:
+For Builder, all building abilities are achieved through plugins:

-- Most of the plugins are lightweight, built in Builder, and can be enabled or disabled through configs.
+- Most of the plugins are lightweight, built in Builder, and developers can enable or disable them through configs.
-- Some plugins are more complex and developed as independent npm packages, which can be optionally installed and registered.
+- Some plugins are more complex and developed as independent npm packages, developers can install and use them as needed.

-Builder supports custom plugins, allowing framework developers to implement customized build abilities.
+Builder also supports custom plugins, so framework developers can develop custom plugins to meet customized requirements.

 ## npm packages